atehwa/ckanext-kata/README.md

 ckanext-kata
 ============

 Kata extension for CKAN.
 Used by Etsin (https://etsin.avointiede.fi/en/).
+And fully clobbered by atehwa.

 Installation
 ============